I love making this colorful roasted red pepper soup on cold winter days. With simple steps and nourishing flavor, it's a weeknight go-to.

 - Warm baguette

-- Heat the olive oil in a large pot over medium heat.
+- Heat 2 tablespoons olive oil in a large pot over medium heat.
 Add the onion and pinches of salt and pepper and cook until translucent, about 5 minutes.

 - Add the garlic, fennel, carrots, and thyme leaves.
 Stir and cook until the carrots begin to soften, about 10 minutes.